asdf-format/asdf/docs/asdf/features.rst

 While the core ASDF package supports serialization of a basic data types and Numpy arrays, its true power comes from the ability to extend ASDF to support serialization of a wide range of custom data types.
-Details on extending ASDF to support custom data types can be found in :ref:`extensions`.
+Details on using ASDF extensions can be found in :ref:`using_extensions`.
+Details on creating custom ASDF extensions to support custom data types can be found in :ref:`extensions`.

 .. _array-data: